raspberrypilearning/grow-a-tree/en/step_3.md

 Run the program.
 Is it working well?
 --- /task ---

-Currently, when Tree sprite reaches the edge of the stage is stops growing.
+Currently, when the Tree sprite reaches the edge of the stage is stops growing.

 --- task ---

 + Add a new block of code to make something interesting happen.

-+ For instance, Tree sprite could produce an Apple costume when it grows big enough.
++ For instance, the Tree sprite could produce an Apple costume when it grows big enough.
 Can you find the `switch costume`{:class="block3looks"} block in Looks?
 Again, it's purple!

 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control